 - Aftercare Services

 - Professional Assessment

 You don’t have to do this alone.
 Overcoming addiction is hard, and we’re on your side.

 Call Santé Center For Healing

 Whether this is your first or fiftieth shot at sober Thanksgiving, we’re here to help.
 Call Santé Center For Healing to get yourself the help you need to beat alcohol and/ or drug addiction.
-When you call us at 866.238.3154, you’ll talk to one of our caring counselors who will talk with you to explain how our services can help you start your path to recovery.
-Sobriety doesn’t have to be a dream in the far off future – it can start today.
+When you call us at 866.238.3154, you’ll talk to one of our caring counselors, who will speak with you and explain how our services can help you start your path to recovery.
+Sobriety doesn’t have to be a dream in the far-off future – it can start today.
 Pick up the phone and begin the rest of your life.